 - An OpenEmbedded-based OS distribution, enabling extensibility and support for the latest updates and features.

-- Support for four development boards (two added for 0.6).
+- Support for five development boards with:

 - Hardware and software-based isolation mechanisms for security:

 - Dedicated hardware within most Cortex-A devices enforces the most secure isolation boundary.
 This technology, called TrustZone, allows the most sensitive code and data to run within a so-called Secure World.
 MBL includes a trusted operating system for this Secure World called Open Source Trusted Execution Environment (OP-TEE) - an operating system within an operating system.
 It is loaded by the Trusted Firmware and typically used to protect cryptographic keys and other sensitive data assets.